bitnose/learning-blog/content/posts/homework-6.md

 # **Report 6: Can of worms**
 #### **Instructions**

-A report based on the homework at the course
-[ICT Security Basics from Trust to Blockchain ICT4HM103-3003, 2022 Spring](https://terokarvinen.com/2021/trust-to-blockchain-2022/) given by teacher Tero Karvinen.
+A report based on the homework 6 (h6 can of worms) on the course [ICT Security Basics - from Trust to Blockchain - ICT4HM103-3003, 2022 Spring, Haaga-Helia University of Applied Sciences](https://terokarvinen.com/2021/trust-to-blockchain-2022/) given by teacher Tero Karvinen.

 #### **Homework v)** Read/watch and summarize